From getting a Belgian driver’s license to registering a foreign car and paying road taxes in Belgium, this guide will

 Applying for a Belgian driving license

 If you’re a European citizen, you can use the license from your home country.
 Other foreigners residing in Belgium long-term may use an international driving license initially.
 However, you should apply for a Belgian driving license once you get a Belgian identity card.

 Apply for a Belgian driving license at your local commune.
 You can do this at the same time as your residence registration.
 You must provide a valid driver’s license, passport-type photographs, and a residence permit.
 Expect to wait for several weeks before receiving the Belgian license.

 Belgium has agreements with most countries to exchange a foreign driver’s license.
 However, other nationals may need to take a Belgian driving test to qualify.
 Non-EU nationals can check the government website for license exchange rules: mobilit.belgium.be.
 The Belgian government allows a one-year grace period for those who need to pass a driving test, as long as you have an international license.

 The minimum driving age in Belgium is 18.
 Those who are 17 or younger cannot drive on their own, even if they have a valid license from home.

 Read more about exchanging a foreign license in Belgium.

 Belgian registration tax

-Once you are a Belgian resident, the car you drive must also be registered in Belgium within the next six months if you plan to stay in Belgium for more than one year – or you could risk a fine.
+Once you are living as an expat in Belgium, the car you drive must also be registered in Belgium within the next six months if you plan to stay in Belgium for more than one year – or you could risk a fine.
 Registration tax in Belgium is for your number plate, which stays with you and not with the car.
 After registering your car with the DIV (Direction des Immatriculations des Véhicules/ Dienst voor Inschrijving van de Voertuigen), you will get the rear number plate in the post (€30) and will have to arrange a copy.
 Regular inspections are required after registration, or after a car is four years old.